Bog turtle: Behavior

 The bog turtle is primarily diurnal, active during the day and sleeping at night.
 It wakes in the early morning, basks until fully warm, then begins its search for food.
 It is a seclusive species, making it challenging to observe in its natural habitat.
 During colder days, the bog turtle will spend much of its time in dense underbrush, underwater, or buried in mud.
 Such behavior is indicative of the bog turtle's ability to survive without oxygen.
 On warmer days, the bog turtle's activities include scavenging, mating (during early spring), and basking in sunlight, the last of which it spends a great deal of the day doing.
 However, the bog turtle usually takes shelter from the sun during the hottest part of the day.
 Occasionally, during times of extreme heat, the turtle will either estivate, or become subterranean, sometimes occupying networks of tunnels filled with water.
 At night, the bog turtle buries itself in soft tunnels.

 Late September to March or April is usually spent in hibernation, either alone or in small groups in spring seeps.
 These groups can contain up to 12 individuals, and sometimes can include other species of turtles.
 Bog turtles try to find an area of dense soil, such as a strong root system, for protection during the dormant period.
 However, they may hibernate in other places such as the bottom of a tree, animal burrows, or empty spaces in mud.
 The bog turtle emerges from hibernation when the air temperature is between 16 and 31 C.

 The male bog turtle is territorial and will attack other males if they venture within 15 cm of his position.
 An aggressive male will crawl toward an intruder with his neck extended.
 As he approaches his foe, he tilts his carapace by withdrawing his head and raising his hind limbs.
 If the other male does not retreat, a fight of pushing and biting can follow.
 The bouts typically last just a few minutes, with the larger and older male usually winning.
+This behavior is then followed by a following behavior that is often not nearly as aggressive in smaller turtles versus larger turtles.
 The female is also aggressive when threatened.
 She will defend the area around her nest, usually up to a radius of 1.2 m, from encroaching females, but when a juvenile approaches, she ignores it, and when a male appears she surrenders her area (except during mating season).

 Striped skunks prey on the bog turtle.